autotyed/autotyed/startup/macos/README.md

 The most up to date version of [com.github.davidnewhall.unpacker-poller.plist](com.github.davidnewhall.unpacker-poller.plist) is provided from its [respective repo](https://github.com/davidnewhall/unpacker-poller).
 Installation of this application is highly recommended if you use Deluge.

+Tautulli comes with an install script that fabricates a LaunchAgent file.
+The agent provided here logs to a specific file; that's the only real difference.